OctopusDeploy/docs/docs/infrastructure/deployment-targets/kubernetes-target/openshift/index.md

 When you create projects within OpenShift, you are creating Namespaces in the K8s cluster.
 The project name of your project is the Namespace within the K8s cluster.

-## Connecting a Rancher Kubernetes Deployment Target
+## Connecting an OpenShift Kubernetes Deployment Target

 Adding an OpenShift K8s target is done in exactly the same way you would add any other [Kubernetes target](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes-target#add-a-kubernetes-target).